 coronavirus-yellowcard.mhra.gov.uk

-People who are most at risk from the complications of COVID-19 are being offered the COVID-19 vaccination.

-This leaflet tells you what to expect after you have had your vaccination.
-If you need a second dose of vaccine, make sure you know the date of your next appointment.
+People who are most at risk from the complications of coronavirus (COVID-19) are being offered the COVID-19 vaccination.
+This leaflet tells you what to expect after you have had your primary or booster vaccination.